NAMANNIMBLE1/ZOMATO-DATA-ANALYSIS-PROJECT-EDA-/README.md

 ## Conclusion

 This project provides a comprehensive EDA of the Zomato dataset, offering valuable insights into the food delivery industry.
-It's a useful resource for anyone looking to deepen their understanding of data analysis and the Zomato dataset.I am Naman Nimble, a fourth-year B.Tech student pursuing Electronics and Communication Engineering at Netaji Subhas University of Technology.
-My passion lies in data analysis, where I excel in Python programming, conducting thorough exploratory data analysis (EDA), and employing statistical methods to extract valuable insights.
-Proficient in SQL for data manipulation and management, I also leverage visualization tools like Power BI to present findings effectively.
-My goal is to harness the power of data to drive informed decision-making and solve complex challenges.
+It's a useful resource for anyone looking to deepen their understanding of data analysis and the Zomato dataset
 ---

 **Skills:**